NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ### Reading a value from a contract

-If you need to call a `view` or `pure` method in a contract to retreive a value, you can do it with `m.staticCall`:
+If you need to call a `view` or `pure` function in a contract to retreive a value, you can do it with `m.staticCall`:

 ```js
 const balance = m.staticCall(token, "balanceOf", [address]);
 ```

-Just like with `m.call`, the `m.staticCall` function requires you to provide the contract's `Future` object, the method name, and its arguments.
+Just like with `m.call`, the `m.staticCall` function requires you to provide the contract's `Future` object, the function name, and its arguments.
 It returns a `Future` representing the value returned by the contract call.

-If the method you are calling returns more than one value, `m.staticCall` will return the first one by default.
+If the function you are calling returns more than one value, `m.staticCall` will return the first one by default.
 If you need a value other than the first one, you can provide an index or name as the fourth parameter.

 To execute this `Future`, Hardhat Ignition won't send any transactions and it will use [`eth_call`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_call) instead.
 Just like every other `Future`, it gets executed once, and the result is recorded.